brucou/movie-search-app/article/article.md

 ```

 However, doing so is not only error-prone, but also harder to maintain reliably.
-With some extra
+By formalizing
-formalization, it is possible to implement automatically the reactive function associated to the
+a data structure conveying the machine semantics, it is possible to derive programmatically an
-data structure defining the machine.
-A number of libraries exists to do so and can be found at the end of the
+executable version of the machine, and also tests for that machine, as we will see now.
+A number of
-article.
+libraries exists to do so and can be found at the end of the article.

 #### Automatic test generation
-We have seen that a formulation of the reactive function `f` which is oriented to implementation
+We have seen that an alternative formulation `g` of the reactive function `f` which is oriented to
-(we called it `g` to avoid confusion).
-From `f`, it is also possible to derive an equivalent
+implementation.
+It is also possible to derive an equivalent function `h` such that
-function `h` such that `actionsSequence = h(eventSequence)`.
-The attractiveness of that
+`actionsSequence = h(eventSequence)`.
+The attractiveness of that formulation is there is no
-formulation is there is no longer mention of an opaque internal state, which means we can use
+longer mention of an opaque internal state, which means we can use that formulation for testing
-that formulation for testing purposes, simply by feeding event sequences into the reactive function.
+purposes, simply by feeding event sequences into the reactive function.

-Given a starting point (initial state), and given a sequence of events, the `h` function simply
+Given a starting point (initial state of the machine), and given a sequence of events, the `h`
-returns the sequence of actions, obtained after passing in order the sequence of events into `g`.
+function simply returns the sequence of actions, obtained after passing in order the sequence of
+events into `g`.
 That event sequence is very similar to a BDD user scenario.

 Here is a portion of the `h` functional mapping :